Whitepaper

 Decrypted user data is accessed only through user authorization, ensuring a fully privacy-preserving environment.
 Two methods of 'use-access' are implemented:

-Indirect sharing of PII VCs in the form of zero-knowledge verifiable presentations (VPs): Applications can query HP's data and identity oracles for additional information, generating zero-knowledge proofs to ensure accuracy and validity.
-The query-return never contains unencrypted PII, maintaining user privacy.
+• Indirect sharing of PII VCs in the form of Zero-Knowledge Verifiable Presentations (VPs): Applications can query HP's data and identity oracles for additional information, generating zero-knowledge proofs to ensure accuracy and validity.
+The query response never contains unencrypted PII (unless specifically authorized), maintaining user privacy.

 Identity Validators